Maharana Pratap: The First Freedom Fighter

 Maharana Pratap: The First Freedom Fighter is an Indian epic film based on Maharana Pratap of Mewar (a state in north-western India).The film is directed and produced by Dr. Pradeep Kumawat from Udaipur, Rajasthan.
 It is the first time that a film has been made on the history of Maharana Pratap.
-The film's sound track includes one of the last song sung by Late Jagjit Singh.
+The film's sound track includes one of the last songs sung by Late Jagjit Singh.

 On 18 January 2012, the then President of India, Pratibha Patil unveiled the Music of the film.

-The story centers around the Warrior Maharana Pratap and his conflicts with Akbar and Man Singh I, leading to the Battle of Haldighati.
+The story centers around the warrior Maharana Pratap and his conflicts with Akbar and Man Singh I, leading to the Battle of Haldighati.